JordanMicahBennett/Supermathematics-and-Artificial-General-Intelligence/extra list of helpful resources.md

 16. [Canonical solution of the state labelling problem for SU(n)⊃SO(n) and Littlewood's branching rule.
 I. General formulation](http://iopscience.iop.org/article/10.1088/0305-4470/16/10/006) (Describes that U(n) contains/implies O(n) in a very simple way)

-17. [Advances in quantum machine learning in 2016 and in early 2017](http://peterwittek.com/qml-2016-17.html) (Concerns quantum algorithms and theories ranging from classical sources, to quantum sources)
+17. [Advances in quantum machine learning in 2016 and in early 2017](http://peterwittek.com/qml-2016-17.html) (Concerns 100's quantum learning papers, including sources ranging from classical algorithms, to quantum algorithms)